10 Epic Instagrammable Places in Abu Dhabi You Can’t Miss

 The dress code is really strict for women: you must wear loose-fitting, ankle-length trousers or skirts and have your arms covered.
 If you’re not properly dressed you will be asked to wear an abaya and you won’t be able to enter without it.

-Back in the day, they used to offer free abaya rentals at the entrance (like the blue one I’m wearing in the below photos) but unfortunately, this has changed and you can no longer get a free abaya.
+Back in the day, they used to offer free abaya rentals at the entrance (like the blue one I’m wearing in the photos below) but unfortunately, this has changed and you can no longer get a free abaya.

 There are shops near the entrance where you can buy one or you can shop online before your trip.